 Because of the way medical billing works, you probably assume that, if a lien is placed against your award, it would be for the remainder of the costs, and that those costs would be the same cut-rate that is offered to insurance companies.

 As it turns out, both of those things are wrong.

-Instead, what hospitals like Crestwood, Huntsville, and other local hospitals are doing is not billing the health insurance companies at all.
-Instead, they are attaching liens to personal injury awards.
-Furthermore, they are not billing for the discounted rate that they would give Medicare or ABC Company.
-Instead, they are attaching liens that charge the full price – even when patients had insurance plans that could have covered at least some portion of the bill.
+Instead, what hospitals like Crestwood, Huntsville, and other local hospitals had been doing was not billing the health insurance companies at all.
+Instead, they attached liens to personal injury awards.
+Furthermore, they weren’t billing for the discounted rate that they would give Medicare or ABC Company.
+Instead, they attached liens that charged the full price – even when patients had insurance plans that could have covered at least some portion of the bill.

 - The patient entered the hospital within 1 week of being injured

 - The patient has no health insurance

 - The insurance provider did not pay the bill within 180 days of the bill’s submission

 If the lien is asserted due to nonpayment, the law stipulates that the lien must be withdrawn “when the private health insurer pays either of the following: